-Information Hub for Trends in Production Technology
+AWK’21: Hybrid Information Hub for Production Technology Trends

 Four Lecture Sessions with Interdisciplinary Perspectives